FAQs

 Is there a minimum length of time that a tenant must be temporarily relocated before a temporary relocation payment is required?

-If a tenant is temporarily relocated and gets accommodations at an extended stay hotel that includes kitchen facilities in the room, is the landlord still required to pay the meal per-diem?
+If a tenant is staying somewhere with a kitchen, is the landlord still required to pay the meal per-diem?

-The meal per-diem is not required if the temporary accommodations include cooking facilities.
+No, the meal per diem is not required if the temporary accommodations include kitchen facilities.

 Termination of Tenancy Information